Suspension bridge: Wire-cable

 Development of wire-cable suspension bridges dates to the temporary simple suspension bridge at Annonay built by Marc Seguin and his brothers in 1822.
 It spanned only 18 m.
 The first permanent wire cable suspension bridge was Guillaume Henri Dufour's Saint Antoine Bridge in Geneva of 1823, with two 40 m spans.
 The first with cables assembled in mid-air in the modern method was Joseph Chaley's Grand Pont Suspendu in Fribourg, in 1834.

 In the United States, the first major wire-cable suspension bridge was the Wire Bridge at Fairmount in Philadelphia, Pennsylvania.
 Designed by Charles Ellet Jr. and completed in 1842, it had a span of 109 m.
 Ellet's Niagara Falls suspension bridge (1847–48) was abandoned before completion.
 It was used as scaffolding for John A. Roebling's double decker railroad and carriage bridge (1855).

 The Otto Beit Bridge (1938–1939) was the first modern suspension bridge outside the United States built with parallel wire cables.

 Structure

 Bridge main components

 Two towers/pillars, two suspension cables, four suspension cable anchors, multiple suspender cables, the bridge deck.

 Structural analysis

-The main cables of a suspension bridge will form a catenary; the cables will instead form a parabola if they are assumed to have zero weight.
+The main cables of a suspension bridge will form a catenary when hanging under their own weight only.
+When supporting the deck, the cables will instead form a parabola, assuming the weight of the cables is small compared to the weight of the deck.
 One can see the shape from the constant increase of the gradient of the cable with linear (deck) distance, this increase in gradient at each connection with the deck providing a net upward support force.
 Combined with the relatively simple constraints placed upon the actual deck, that makes the suspension bridge much simpler to design and analyze than a cable-stayed bridge in which the deck is in compression.